Best Credit Cards for Foodies: Go Big on Dining & Groceries

 The results of the Best Credit Cards for Foodies list is based on data from the investor.com credit card rewards calculator and our own research into each credit card’s terms and conditions.

-The credit card tool calculates the annual dollar value of the rewards each credit card program pays per $1 spent in each “spend category.”
+The credit card comparison tool calculates the annual dollar value of the rewards each credit card program pays per $1 spent in each “spend category.”
 It takes into account tiered reward rates, reward spending caps, default reward rates and annual fees to provide the most accurate results.

 For this guide we used average household food expenditure data from the U.S. Bureau of Labor Statistics to estimate how much cash back per year the average consumer would earn using each rewards credit card for food (“groceries”) and food away from home (“dining”).
-We also accounted for different cashback rates for those shopping at wholesale clubs, Costco, and Whole Foods.
+We also accounted for different cashback rates for those shopping at wholesale clubs and specific grocery stores (such asWhole Foods).
 We zeroed out all other spend categories to generate food-focused cashback rewards results.

 All things credit cards